ashutosh1802/SSOS/README.md

 # SSOS
-These are System software and operating system assignment
+These are System software and operating system assignments.